Giolito fans 12, White Sox send Orioles to 13th loss in row

 The Orioles loaded the bases against Giolito in the sixth with a bunt single and two walks before Anthony Santander struck out and Maikel Franco fouled out.
 Baltimore scored just seven runs in the series.

+“We’re in the game, another close game,” Hyde said.
+“We just don’t quite score enough runs.
+Besides that seventh, we threw the ball really well.”

-Liam Hendricks pitched a perfect ninth for his 13th save and third in three games.
+Liam Hendriks pitched a perfect ninth for his 13th save and third in three games.

+“Lot of season left, and he said he was good and he convinced the trainer and the pitching coach,” La Russa said.

 Anderson, Madrigal and Moncada had two hits apiece.
 DJ Stewart homered and Cedric Mullins had two hits for the Orioles.